Botanical Name: Schlumbergera truncata

 Water: Keep the soil evenly moist, but not soggy while plant is growing.
 After flowering, water sparingly until new growth begins in spring.
 Stems will shrivel or wilt if the roots are too dry.

-Humidity: It does best with moderate room humidity.
-Check out these tips for raising the humidity for your plants.
+Humidity: This jungle native does best with moderate to high humidity, preferably 50% or above.
+Check out these tips for raising the humidity for your tropical plants.

 Temperature: To set flower buds, the plant needs cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights.
 Once buds set, 70-75°F/21-24°C days and 60-70°F/16-21°C nights.